erigones/esdc-docs/user-guide/install/before.rst

     .. warning:: Currently, USB version 3 is not supported and must be disabled, otherwise the operating system initialization may fail.

+- Enable legacy boot support.

+    .. warning:: UEFI boot is not supported at the moment.

 .. _ipmi_over_lan: